 In times of crisis (such as COVID), the real character and attributes of individuals and groups becomes manifestly evident.

-It was fascinating to see how different organisations reacted.
+It was fascinating to see how different organizations reacted.
 Without exception, companies defaulted to the ‘natural inclinations’ of their leadership teams, at rapid speed.

 So if you’re a leader who is considering a change in your organisation, its important to consider the following.